Russia says it will "drastically reduce" military activity near Kyiv as talks with Ukraine make headway

 Turkey's Foreign Minister Mevlut Cavusoglu touted the first round of Russia-Ukraine talks in his country as bringing "the most meaningful progress" to date toward ending the war.

+While Russia's defense ministry pinned the change in tactics to the peace talks, a former Ukrainian ambassador told BBC News that, in his view, it was down to Russia being forced to accept realities on the ground.

+"Maybe they realize that they are not winning this war, and they will never win," Ukraine's former ambassador to Austria, Dr. Olexander Scherba told the BBC after Tuesday's negotiations.
+"We know what we are fighting for, Russians don't."

-While Russia's defense ministry pinned the change in tactics to the peace talks, CBS News senior foreign correspondent Holly Williams reports that Putin's ground forces have been stalled for weeks in their approach to Kyiv and other towns, and they're taking heavy losses.
+CBS News senior foreign correspondent Holly Williams reports that Putin's ground forces have been stalled for weeks in their approach to Kyiv and other towns, and they're taking heavy losses.
 As many as 15,000 Russian troops have been killed in just over a month of fighting, according to an estimate by a NATO official.

 Unable to advance due to logistical failures and stiff Ukrainian resistance, Russia has resorted to a war of attrition, pummeling cities from afar with missiles and artillery.